-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal Angela Dawson. - If the principal Angela Dawson is unavailable, assistant principal Grant Rounsley will take on this role. - If the concerns relates to the conduct of the principal Angela Dawson notify the assistant principal Grant Rounsley who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal Angela Dawson. - If the principal Angela Dawson is unavailable, assistant principal Grant Rounsley will take on this role. - If the concerns relates to the conduct of the principal Angela Dawson notify the assistant principals Grant Rounsley or Verity Sheppard, who must then take on responsibility for ensuring the school follows these procedures.